tsahil01/Web3Cohort/README.md

 - In Hexadecimal: `1 character = 4 bits`
 - In Base64: `1 character = 6 bits`
 - In Base58: `1 character = 5.86 bits`
+- Base58 = Base64 `-(minus)` (`+` and `/` and `0, O, I, l`)

+`Solana uses Base58 encoding for public keys and other data.`

+## Creating a public/private keypair
+1. Create public-private keypair
+2. Define a msg to sign
+3. Convert the msg to UInt8Array
+4. Sign the msg using private key
+5. Verify the msg using public key

 <hr>

 # Week 2 Assignment: [_Pouch: An open-source HD wallet generator for Sol and Eth._](https://web3pouch.vercel.app/)